-When the system detects I/Or has changed from the complement to true data, it can read valid data at I/Or - I/O0 on the following read cycles.
-This is because I/Or may change asynchronously with I/O0 - I/O6 while Output Enable (\overline{OE}) is asserted low.
-The Data Polling Timings (During Embedded Algorithms) in the "AC Characteristics" section illustrates this.
-Table 6 shows the outputs for Data Polling on I/Or.
-Figure 3 shows the Data Polling algorithm.
+After an erase command sequence is written, if all sectors selected for erasing are protected, \overline{Data} Polling on I/O7 is active for approximately $100\mu s$, then the device returns to reading array data.
+If not all selected sectors are protected, the Embedded Erase algorithm erases the unprotected sectors, and ignores the selected sectors that are protected.
+When the system detects I/O7 has changed from the complement to true data, it can read valid data at I/O7 - I/O6 on the following read cycles.
+This is because I/O7 may change asynchronously with I/O6 - I/O6 while Output Enable (\overline{OE}) is asserted low.
+The Data Polling Timings (During Embedded Algorithms) figure in the "AC Characteristics" section illustrates this.
+Table 6 shows the outputs for Data Polling on I/O7.
+Figure 4 shows the Data Polling algorithm.

 - VA = Valid address for programming.
 During a sector erase operation, a valid address is an address within any sector selected for erasure.
 During chip erase, a valid address is any non-protected sector address. - 2.
-I/O7 should be rechecked even if I/O5 = "1" because I/O7 may change simultaneously with I/O5.
+I/O7 should be rechecked even if I/Os = "1" because I/O7 may change simultaneously with I/Os.

-Figure 3.
+Figure 4.
 Data Polling Algorithm